 The Republic of Yemen signed the Mine Ban Treaty on 4 December 1997 and ratified it on 1 September 1998.
 It entered into force on 1 March 1999.

-Yemen enacted legislation to enforce implementation of the the Mine Ban Treaty on 20 April 2005.
+Yemen enacted legislation to enforce implementation of the Mine Ban Treaty on 20 April 2005.

-Yemen last submitted an annual transparency measures report for the treaty in April 2014, covering the period 31 March 2013 to 31 March 2014.
+Yemen last submitted an annual transparency measures report for the treaty in April 2014.

 Yemen has participated in all of the Mine Ban Treaty’s Review Conferences, including the Third Review Conference in Maputo, Mozambique in June 2014.
-It has attended every Meeting of States Parties of the treaty, such as the Thirteenth Meeting of States Parties in Geneva in December 2013.
-Yemen has participated in many of the treaty’s intersessional Standing Committee meetings in Geneva, most recently in April 2014.
+It has attended every Meeting of States Parties of the treaty, such as the Fourteenth Meeting of States Parties in Geneva in November-December 2015.
+Yemen has participated in most of the treaty’s intersessional Standing Committee meetings in Geneva.

-Yemen is not a party to the 2008 Convention on Cluster Munitions.
-It is not a party to the 1980 Convention on Conventional Weapons.
+Yemen is not a party to the Convention on Cluster Munitions.
+It is also not a party to the Convention on Conventional Weapons.

 Production, transfer, stockpile destruction, and retention